-A codicil is a short, simple, legal document which can be appended to a will.
-This simply amends an existing will to add a fixed sum (effectively a donation) to be given to a non-profit organisation, such as SarcoidosisUK.
+A codicil is a short, simple, legal document.
+This simply amends an existing Will to add a fixed sum (effectively a donation) to be given to a non-profit organisation, such as SarcoidosisUK.
 There is a draft codicil you can use on the SarcoidosisUK website.

 - Conditional gift: A gift which is subject to a fulfilment of a particular condition (e.g. only spent on research).

 - Estate: Everything you own at the time of your death